 Newer to Bell Buckle’s dining scene is Simply Sweet Bakery in the back of the shop Simplicity.
 Home baker Marylin got to pursue her dream of baking for the masses after her daughter Julie bought Simplicity a couple years ago and gave her the space in the back of the shop to sell sweets aplenty.
 Pies, cannoli, cookies, cheesecake and more are in Marilyn’s daily rotation, so save room for a treat after you’ve finished your shopping.

-And at the very end of the row, tucked around the back stretch where the downtown curves along Webb Road, is a pair of specialty shops: Wellness Emporium, featuring homemade kombucha on tap and other natural health products like tinctures and mushroom extracts, and Bluebird Antiques & Ice Cream Parlor, an old-fashioned ice cream parlor, which true to its name, doubles as an antiques shop and serves up their scoops in hand-made waffle cones.
+And at the very end of the row, tucked around the back stretch where the downtown curves along Webb Road, is a stretch of specialty shops that include Bluebird Antiques & Ice Cream Parlor, an old-fashioned ice cream parlor, which true to its name, doubles as an antiques shop and serves up their scoops in hand-made waffle cones.

 While the “square”, i.e. the railroad strip along which the shops are positioned, may be Bell Buckle’s main attraction and the beating heart of all the action, you don’t want to miss taking a quick driving tour to admire the old homes that surround the downtown and the streets snaking their way around The Webb School.
 Painted in the whimsical Victorian style with bright colors and detailed woodworking that is a signature of the florid era, there are quite a few architectural treasures tucked into the verdant trees on these side streets.